benjamineruvieru/benjamineruvieru/README.md

 # Hi there <img src="https://user-images.githubusercontent.com/1303154/88677602-1635ba80-d120-11ea-84d8-d263ba5fc3c0.gif" width="24px" height="24px" alt="hello">

 <p>
-Hello, I’m Benjamin, I build Android and iOS mobile Applications with React Native  </p>
+Hello, I'm Benjamin, a passionate developer specializing in Android and iOS mobile applications built with React Native.
+My journey in the tech world has been an exciting one, and I'm constantly hungry to learn and grow. </p>

-- 🌱 I’m currently learning everthing tech
+- 🌱 Currently, I'm on a quest to expand my knowledge in all things tech.
+Whether it's exploring new programming languages, diving into the latest frameworks, or discovering innovative development techniques, I'm eager to absorb it all.
-- 👯 I’m looking to collaborate with other React Native Developers
+- 👯 I'm actively seeking opportunities to collaborate with fellow React Native enthusiasts and professionals.
+Together, we can push the boundaries of mobile app development and create something extraordinary.
-- 🥅 2023 Goals: To greatly extend my skills in AI/Deep Learn and build my own NLP model
+- ⚡  Fun fact: When I'm not immersed in code, you'll find me lost in the rhythm of music or showering love on adorable dogs.

-- ⚡ Fun fact: I love music and dogs
+Join me on this incredible journey of coding and exploration, where innovation knows no bounds.
+Let's connect, collaborate, and create the future together! 🚀

 ## Connect with me: